Top NY Republican demands Cuomo apologize over honoring health workers on Memorial Day

 "Every single one of us understands and appreciates the frontline workers who gave so much during this pandemic," Barclay said.
 "If Gov. Cuomo is incapable of carrying the same understanding and appreciation for America’s fallen heroes and their families, the least he can do is stay out of the way."

-State Sen. Mike Martucci said the New York State Health Department has no clue that Memorial day is reserved to honor our fallen Soldiers, Marines, Sailors and Airmen and women" after the agency posted Cuomo’s flag guidance on social media.
+State Sen. Mike Martucci said the New York State Health Department "has no clue that Memorial day is reserved to honor our fallen Soldiers, Marines, Sailors and Airmen and women" after the agency posted Cuomo’s flag guidance on social media.
 The senator’s criticism prompted department officials to apologize.

 "We apologize for implying that NY’s May 30 tribute to essential workers overlaps Memorial Day honors," the department said.
 "On Memorial Day, May 31 we recognize the sacrifices of those who fell for their country.
 They will never be forgotten or overshadowed."